caseybraithwaite/concourse-slack-resource/README.md

 *debug* - **optional** - include verbose status messages - do not use in production, this will leak credentials.

+*max_retries* - **optional** - the number of retries to attempt when a message times out - when left blank, this defaults to no retries

 ### Params

 *blocks* - **required** - the blocks to send to slack - see the example below